 Visit the schools you're interested in

 This will give you first hand experience of the facilities and teaching staff, and allow you to ask any questions you may have.
 Open evenings are usually held for secondary schools in the autumn term.
-Look at the School Admissions Guide for Parents document for dates.
+Check the school admissions guide for parents for dates.

 Read Ofsted reports